-The Centre for Environment and Development Studies (CEMUS), is a student-initiated, transdisciplinary centre at Uppsala University and Swedish University of Agricultural Sciences, with the explicit ambition to contribute to a more just and sustainable world.
+The Centre for Environment and Development Studies (CEMUS), is a student-initiated, interdisciplinary centre at Uppsala University and the Swedish University of Agricultural Sciences (SLU), with the explicit ambition to contribute to a more just and sustainable world.
 Student-faculty collaboration weaves as a golden thread through the history and organization of all activities at the centre.

 Since its inception in the early 1990’s, the centre has initiated and expanded the space for transdisciplinary student-led higher education as well as research and collaboration that transcends traditional academic disciplines and boundaries between academia and society at large.

 The education at CEMUS gives you the opportunity to study a wide range of courses within the environment, development and sustainability field.
 Our transdisciplinary courses aim to complement other courses at Uppsala University and the Swedish University of Agricultural Sciences.
 They are built on a close collaboration between students, course coordinators, teachers, researchers, university administrators and societal actors.
 Read more and apply here: www.cemus.uu.se/education